Sign up to our newsletter to get the latest on living wage and income

 Minimum wage

-Egypt is among the world’s 10 worst countries for workers[2].
-The minimum wage only covers public sector and government workers, leaving a lack of regulation in the private and informal sectors.
-This uneven playing field poses a challenge to improve the poor working conditions faced by workers in the informal economy, who make up 40% of the total workforce.[3]
+However, the minimum wage only covers public sector and government workers, leaving a lack of regulation in the private and informal sectors.
+This uneven playing field poses a challenge to improve the poor working conditions faced by workers in the informal economy, who make up 40% of the total workforce.[2]

 Footnotes